Flag of Gambia

 Gambia’s flag was designed by accountant Louis Thomasi.

-A blue stripe flows right through the centre of the flag, just as the river Gambia bisects the country.
+A blue stripe flows through the centre of the flag, just as the river Gambia bisects the country.

-The red stripe symbolises the savannah and the sun.
 Given its proximity to the equator, Gambia’s capital, Banjul, enjoys over 3,000 hours of sunshine a year.

 The green stripe symbolises Gambia’s agriculture and forests, while the two white stripes denote unity and peace.